W.W.W. Awori: Death

 W.W.W.
 Awori died at the Aga Khan Hospital in Nairobi on May 5, 1978 after a short illness.
 His funeral service on May 11, 1978 at the All Saints Cathedral was attended by then Attorney-General Charles Njonjo, Minister of Finance Mwai Kibaki, and Minister of Works N. Munoko, as well as Members of Parliament.
 Peter Habenga Okondo, who went on to become the Minister for Commerce and Industry and later Minister of Labour, read the eulogy outlining W.W.W.
 Awori’s “chequered career as a journalist, freedom fighter and politician.”

 W.W.W.
 Awori was laid to rest at his home in Funyula in Busia County.
 The constituents he served as a Member of the Legislative Council paid their respects in Nambale before the burial.

 Legacy

-For his work as a legislator in pre-Independence Kenya, W.W.W.
-Awori is regarded as an articulate debater “agitating for better roads, health, and education services for his people.”
-Prof. Julia Ojiambo, Assistant Minister for Housing and Social Services at the time of W.W.W.
-Awori’s death in 1978, remembered him as “a great Musamia, who spearheaded the cause of education for Abasamia community.”
-He is also remembered for working with freedom fighters of all races and socioeconomic backgrounds to fight against the colonial administration’s violence and discrimination and his critical role in publishing bold political commentary and editorials inspiring Kenyans to “liberate themselves and their country.”

-As a champion of Kenya’s freedom struggle and the first of his siblings to join politics at the national level, W.W.W.
-Awori is recognized as the “premier politician in the family...and a positive inspiration to others.”
+As a participant in Kenya’s freedom struggle and the first of his siblings to enter national politics, W.W.W.
+Awori is regarded as the leading politician in his family and a positive influence on others.
 His elder brother Joshua Awori, who described him as the smartest and most versatile of the family members in politics, is quoted in a 2010 Standard Digital article: “WWW started it all on a good note.
 The others joined over three decades later, Aggrey in 1981 and Moody in 1983 — and all with their separate fortunes.”